quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 > **Note**: In our simulations, we augment the mutation rate of a single $k$-mer mutation type on haplotypes carrying the simulated mutator allele.
 > However, in an experimental setting, we would not expect to have *a priori* knowledge of the mutation type affected by the mutator.
-> Thus, by using an alpha threshold of 0.05, we would likely over-estimate the power of QTL mapping for detecting the mutator.
+> Thus, by using an alpha threshold of 0.05 in our simulations, we would likely over-estimate the power of QTL mapping for detecting the mutator.
 > Since we would need to perform 7 separate QTL scans (one for each 1-mer mutation type plus CpG>TpG) in an experimental setting, we calculate QTL LOD thresholds at a Bonferroni-corrected alpha value of $\alpha = \frac{0.05}{7}$.